ashtam55/Code-Red/README.md

 * Invited teams (Wild Card Entry) who will directly play in Finals.
 * Promotions and Mass DM’s on Discord.
 * Provide management team on AGN Esports discord server for maintaining and help participants in their queries during the competition.
+* Circulate a description on discord with only GrandMasters Esports Discord link but have to specify AGN Esports in every promotional assets and descriptions.

 ## Responsibilities